ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](frame_montage.gif)](frame_montage.gif)

-You can even use a semi-transparent "`-mattecolor`" for the frame "`-frame`" and then 'underlay' a interesting pattern (such as a [Fractal Plasma Canvas](../canvas/#plasma_fractal)), to produce a more colorful frame.
+You can even use a semi-transparent "`-mattecolor`" for the frame "`-frame`" and then 'underlay' an interesting pattern (such as a [Fractal Plasma Canvas](../canvas/#plasma_fractal)), to produce a more colorful frame.

 ~~~
 convert rose:  -matte -mattecolor '#CCC6' -frame 10x10+3+4 \